tmaiaroto/aegis/README.md

 So when building your Go Lambda, use the `HandleProxy` function from this package and return an `*lambda.ProxyResponse` struct which includes a statusCode `int`, headers `map`, body `string` and optional `error`.
-The error will prompt a 500 response and will automatically fill in the body with the error message if no body is provided.
+The error will prompt a 500 response and will automatically fill in the body with the error message if no body is provided, though no error key is returend in the actual API HTTP response.

 ```
 lambda.HandleProxy(func(ctx *lambda.Context, evt *lambda.Event) *lambda.ProxyResponse {